bradleyboyuyang/Trading-System/README.md

 Data flow into the trading system through `Subscribe()` that calls `OnMessage()`, transmit among different service components through `ProcessAdd()`, and flow out of the system through `Publish()`.

+## Client-Server Pattern
+The whole system follows a client-server pattern through asynchronous I/O. The program consists of four client programs that subscribes external data and publish to TCP sockets, and a main server program running six servers simultaneously using multi-threading.

+<img src="./imgs/clientserver.png" width="700">
+Data flows into the trading system through connectors from connectivity source (e.g. a socket, database, etc).

 ### Socket-based Communication
 Communication between different components is based on socket to ensure real-time, low-latency and high-throughput.
 Six servers are running simultaneously, with four (price, market, trade, inquiry server) listening to TCP sockets from `localhost:3000` to `localhost:3004` and flow data into the system, and two (steaming and execution server) publishing data to TCP sockets `localhost:3004` and `localhost:3005`.

-### Client-Server Pattern
-The whole system follows a client-server pattern through asynchronous I/O. The program consists of four client programs that subscribes external data and publish to TCP sockets, and a main server program running six servers simultaneously using multi-threading.

-<img src="./imgs/clientserver.png" width="700">
-Data flows into the trading system through connectors from connectivity source (e.g. a socket, database, etc).

 ### Connector